Kajak

 Today we can do it!
 Galati to Sulina 🇷🇴 - we did the last 150 km in one go and proved a record endurance of 17 hours in the kayak.
 An absolute record for us to have covered the distance in 24 days! 🏆

 Wow!
 10 years after completing the entire navigable stretch of the Danube in 2012 with a feat of 30 days, Marin Chirazi and Alin Vorniceanu are returning and paddling the Danube again in July 2022.
-They aim to shorten the record to 26 days while covering over 100km a day.
+They aim to shorten the record to 26 days, while covering over 100 km a day.

-They want to show the world that if you really want something, if you work hard and persevere, you can achieve your goals.
+They want to show the world that if you really want something, if you work hard and persevere, you can achieve your goal.
 The action, supported by Antonia Association for Education and Social Innovation, Expert Mind Business Center and Tehno Steel Construct, is dedicated to children, young people and all athletes who want to push their limits and shape their future with their own efforts and dreams .